 Products means each of the SKU's within the Range and "Product" means any one of them (as applicable).
+Also known as Article(s)

 Product Purchase Price has the meaning given in clause 8.2(a).

 Quarter means a three month period commencing on 1 January, 1 April, 1 July and 1 October, with the first Quarter (which may be shorter than 3 months) for the purposes of this agreement, commencing on the Commencement Date.